rahatlou/CMP/README.md

 - Data types in python: Dictionaries and sets.
 Comprehensions. data analysis with sets, lists, dicts.
 Plotting a histogram.
 NumPy arrays: revisiting motion of a body under gravity.
 Animated plots with matplotlib.
 Function with multiple return values in python : [jupyter notebook](lec19/lec19.ipynb), [examples](lec19/examples)

+- Numpy and array-oriented programming with `ndarray`.
+Example of random walk with arrays.
+File I/O and handling in python.
+Functions with variable number of arguments.
+Command line arguments for python programs : [jupyter notebook](lec20/lec20.ipynb), [examples](lec20/examples)

 - Hands-on exercises in laboratory: [md](lab/sessions.md)